 This is an act of treason.
 Why were they not court-martialed?

-Can we feel more comfort that the necessary people in the Government will now be shameful of this act of treason and will now take stringent steps to avoid similar things from happening?
+Can we feel more comfortable that the necessary people in the Government will now be shameful of this act of treason of missing F5E fighter jet engines and will now take stringent steps to avoid similar things from happening?
 Or it is going to be business as usual for the culprits?

 Read TV Smith’s “For Every Reaction, There Is No Action” – can we put a stop to the “tidak apa” kind of attitude after this?